Romy Schneider: Death

 Schneider was found dead in her Paris apartment on 29 May 1982.
-The examining magistrate Laurent Davenas declared that she died from cardiac arrest.
-Claude Pétin said that Schneider's cardiac arrest was due to a weakened heart caused by a kidney operation she had months before.
+The examining magistrate Laurent Davenas declared that she had died from cardiac arrest.
+Claude Pétin said that Schneider's cardiac arrest was due to a weakened heart caused by a kidney operation she had had months before.
+Schneider began drinking alcohol excessively after her son's death.
+However, Schneider's friend and sister-in-law of Laurent Pétin, Claude Pétin, said that she no longer drank at the time of her death and that she was convinced it was a natural death.